 - Written Documents that Can Facilitate Clear Communication and Setting Expectations:

-- Mentor-Mentee Agreement.
-Based on resource developed by the University of Kansas, this provides a set of questions for students and mentors to work through together.
+- Mentee-mentor Agreement.
+Based on a resource developed by the University of Kansas, this provides a set of questions for students and mentors to work through together.

 - Mentor Agreement.
 This allows a mentor to outline what a mentee can expect of them and what they expect of a mentee.
 This document was created by Sophie Pierszalowski and Kameron Kadooka for use by Oregon State University faculty.